 All of the Above Are Possible Through Anxiety Therapy With Me

-I’m a gay male therapist who offers compassionate and judgment-free therapy to gay and bisexual men who struggle with anxiety and other problems.
+I’m a gay male therapist who offers compassionate, judgment-free therapy to gay, bisexual & Queer men who struggle with anxiety and other problems.

 I offer a safe and welcoming place to help you get freedom from fear, worry, and angst.
 I know what it is like to struggle with anxious thoughts as I have overcome anxiety in my own life.